 Meet members of the experienced team giving Toshiba America Energy Systems (TAES) the power to lead.

-Mr. Azad joined Toshiba in March, 2015 and has overall responsibility for the establishment and operation of the company which commenced operations April 1, 2015.
+Mr. Otani joined Toshiba in 1981, and has overall responsibility for the operation of Toshiba America Energy Systems Corporation (TAES) as the interim president and CEO.

 Ms. Lacks joined Toshiba in June, 2015 and is responsible for all aspects of Accounting, Finance, Supply Chain and Business Systems.